Akevic/inita-cli/README.md

 ## License

-This project is licensed under ISC license
+This project is licensed under MIT license